Gustavo Scarpa: Palmeiras

 Four days after the cancelation of his contract with Fluminense, Gustavo Scarpa signed a five-year contract with Palmeiras on 15 January 2018.
-He enjoyed great success with the Verdão, with more than 200 appearances and eight trophies over four years, including two leagues, the Copa do Brasil, and two Libertadores titles.
+He enjoyed great success with the Verdão, with more than 200 appearances and eight trophies over four years, including two leagues, the Copa do Brasil and two Libertadores titles.

-On 10 July 2022, TNT Sports Brazil reported that Scarpa had signed a pre-contract for three-and-a-half years with Nottingham Forest on a free transfer, linking up with the recently promoted English club in January 2023.
+On 10 July 2022, TNT Sports Brazil reported that Scarpa had signed a pre-contract for three and a half years with Nottingham Forest on a free transfer, linking up with the recently promoted English club in January 2023.

 Nottingham Forest

 On 4 December 2022, it was officially announced that Scarpa would join Nottingham Forest on 1 January 2023 on a deal until June 2026.
-Scarpa made his Premier League debut for Forest on 4 January, coming on as a substitute in a 0-1 win against Southampton.
+Scarpa made his Premier League debut for Forest on 4 January, coming on as a substitute in a 1–0 win at Southampton.

+Olympiacos (loan)

+Scarpa joined Olympiacos on loan for the 2023–24 season, on a season-long loan.
+However, his loan was terminated in January 2024 so he could secure a permanent transfer away from Nottingham Forest.

+Atlético Mineiro

+Following the termination of his loan at Olympiacos, Scarpa left Nottingham Forest and returned to Brazil, signing a four-year contract with Série A club Atlético Minero in January 2024, for a transfer fee reported to be around €5 million.

 International career

 On 19 January 2017, Scarpa was called up by Tite for a friendly against Colombia.
 He made his full international debut six days later, replacing Lucas Lima in the 1–0 win at the Engenhão.